Cabbage vs Lettuce: Difference and Comparison

 Lettuce has now become one of the world’s popular vegetables as it adds a crunch to salads and acts as a good base for wraps.
 It is also available in dark green, red and purplish colors.

-It is a leafy vegetable with a good crunchy and watery taste.
+It is a leafy vegetable with a good crunchy, and watery taste.
 It is a little thinner and less chewy compared to cabbage.

-As the name suggests, butterhead lettuce is soft and smooth textured, whereas the crisphead ones are hard and crunchy.
+As the name suggests, butterhead lettuce is soft and smooth textured, whereas crisphead ones are hard and crunchy.

 Lettuce grows in warm weather and requires an abundant amount of water to grow.
 It is native to southern Europe and western Asia.
 Lettuce wraps are very popular dishes in Laos and Thailand.
 However, they were originally introduced in China.

 Romaine and iceberg lettuce are very famous in the US.
-They are used in Caesar salad and are considered as the best types around the world.
+They are used in Caesar salad and are considered the best types around the world.

 lettuce